Blady-Com/gnoga/docs/user_guide.md

 ### Advanced: The "Connection" Parameter and GUI elements on the Stack

 The extra parameter "Connection" in our controller procedure "Default" can be used when you wish to block the connection procedure until the connection is closed.
-While not often used, the two common uses of Connection.Hold to block until connection loss are:
+While not often used, the two common uses of Connection.Hold to block until connection is lost are:

-1. To add code clean up on connection loss to the connection procedure, this could also have been added to the On_Destroy event for Main_Window.
+1. To add clean up copde on connection loss to the connection procedure, this could also have been added to the On_Destroy event for Main_Window.

 2. To prevent finalization of statically defined GUI elements with in the connection procedure until the connection has been lost.

 An example of this second method would allow us to rewrite the skeleton procedure as: